-As at 31 December 2023, the Fund has investments with credit ratings ranging from A to BBB-.
+As at 31 December 2023, the Fund has investments with credit ratings ranging from A to BBB- except investment in units of mutual funds.

-The amount in cash in investment accounts are held with reputable bank, having strong credit rating, and hence, low credit risk.
+The amount in cash in investment accounts are held with a reputable bank, having strong credit rating, and hence, low credit risk.
 Therefore, ECL is immaterial.